ShellOnYou/SOY_Monolith/README.md

 ### Building the app:

 - `cd` to the root of this repo, i.e. that containing (`variables.env`).
 - run the `./build.sh` command (this builds the docker images one after the other).
+This generates a docker image for the backend of the app, and another image for the postgres server giving access to the database of the app.

 ### Getting the app from DockerHub: